UTC --:--:--

 Working on a verification paper?

-If you're using the Stream F export in research or want a custom cut, the partnerships desk is the fastest path — we'll set you up with a research API key + co-author the methods section when it helps.
+If you are using the verification export in research or want a custom cut, the partnerships desk is the fastest path.
+We will set you up with a research API key and co-author the methods section when it helps.